Safe Holiday Adventure

 • EBC Permits – You’ll need to obtain permits to trek in the Everest region.
 These include a Sagarmatha National Park permit, which costs around $30, and a TIMS card, which costs around $10.

-• EBC Insurance – You’ll want to purchase travel insurance that covers trekking in high altitude regions.
+• EBC Insurance – You’ll want to purchase travel insurance that covers trekking in high-altitude regions.

 Optional Enhancements

 In conclusion, the cost of an Everest Base Camp trek varies depending on the type of trek you choose and your personal preferences.
-It’s important to understand the costs breakdown before embarking on this adventure.
+It’s important to understand the cost breakdown before embarking on this adventure.

-Packing list for Everest base campo trekking
+Packing list for Everest base camp trekking

 If you’re planning on trekking to Everest Base Camp, it’s important to pack the right gear and clothing to ensure your comfort and safety during the trek.
 Here’s a list of essential items to consider bringing: